January 17, 2026 (5mo ago)

 |---|---|---|---|

-Cause: Vercel auto-installs some dependencies that aren't in your package.json.
+Vercel auto-installs some packages that are not in your package.json.

 npm install sharp